-6 Summary and conclusion
+9.6 Summary and conclusion

-Throughout our research reported in this paper, we have relied on OTW(orkplace)9 to guide us in precisely formulating the constraints, and verifying proper (non-contradictory) rankings.
-With all ten constraints discussed in this paper (ranging from syntax-prosody match constraints, structural constraints requiring binarity/equal sisters, and accentual/tonal constraints), OTW allows us to check our proposed constraints and rankings, and in the process, to also pinpoint problem areas, contradictory rankings, as well as find unintended consequences, unwanted winners, etc. In (30) and (31), we present the OTW tableaux for two examples with crucial candidates showing the established rankings.
+Throughout our research reported in this chapter, we have relied on OTW(orkplace)9 to guide us in precisely formulating the constraints, and verifying proper (non-contradictory) rankings.
+With all ten constraints discussed in this chapter (ranging from syntax-prosody match constraints, to structural constraints requiring binarity/equal sisters, to accentual/tonal constraints), OTW allows us to check our proposed constraints and rankings, and in the process, to also pinpoint problem areas and contradictory rankings, as well as find unintended consequences, unwanted winners, and so on.
+In (30) and (31), we present the OTW tableaux for two examples with crucial candidates showing the established rankings.